mm6/ethereum-lab3/README.md

   The logsBloom may be used by a client to check if any particular event was generated during the contract's execution.

 11. Note that we can make a copy (without the single quotes) of the transaction ID (also called the transaction hash).
-Our debugging efforts will concentratee on particular transactions and this hash will identify the transaction that we wish to debug.
+Our debugging efforts will concentrate on particular transactions and this hash will identify the transaction that we wish to debug.

 12. Make another call to the get function to verify that the value has been saved in the contract's storage.

 ```
 truffle(develop)>SimpleStorage.deployed().then(function(instance){return instance.get.call();}).then(function(value){return value.toNumber()});

 ```

 The output should be:

 ```
 4
 ```

 13. Let's introduce an error.
 Modify the set method to include an infinite loop:

 ```
       function set(uint x) public {
          while(true) {
             myVariable = x;
          }
       }

 ```

 14. Within the development console, compile and migrate the new contract:

 ```
 truffle(develop)>migrate --reset

 ```

 15. Within the development console, execute the contract's new set method:

 ```
       truffle(develop)>SimpleStorage.deployed().then(function(instance){return instance.set(4);});

 ```